 Some experts believe that at least some of the symptoms of a hangover, such as sweating, anxiety, tremors and increased heart rate, are due to the effects of withdrawing from alcohol.
 Your nervous system may need to re-adjust as your blood alcohol level returns to zero.

 It’s no secret that the more alcohol you drink, the more likely it is that you’ll have a hangover.
-So limiting yourself to just a few drinks at a time is the best way of avoiding a hangover.
+So limiting yourself to the recommended number of standard drinks is the best way of avoiding a hangover.